 However, something unusual happens when we eat a diet deficient in carbs: our bodies’ release the glycogen stored in the liver and muscles, which causes a decline in insulin that the body would otherwise use as fuel.

-Once our sugar-based energy source is depleted, the body will release fatty acids that it converts to the ketones: acetone, acetoacetate, and beta-hydroxybutyrate (BHB).
+Once our sugar-based energy source is depleted, the body will release fatty acids that it converts to ketones like: acetone, acetoacetate, and beta-hydroxybutyrate (BHB).

 These act as a common fat-based fuel source to support brain and physical function during the conversion that occurs during ketogenesis—the process of the body switching from sugar to fat-based fuel.